Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/README.md

 - **Database**: **MongoDB** or **PostgreSQL** for user data and quiz results.
 - **YouTube API**: For video playback and integration.

-## Conceptual Design

-Describe the initial design concept: Hardware/software architecture, programming language, operating system, etc.

-## Background

-The background will contain a more detailed description of the product and a comparison to existing similar projects/products.
-A literature search should be conducted and the results listed.
-Proper citation of sources is required.
-If there are similar open-source products, you should state whether existing source will be used and to what extent.
-If there are similar closed-source/proprietary products, you should state how the proposed product will be similar and different.

-## Required Resources

-Discuss what you need to develop this project.
-This includes background information you will need to acquire, hardware resources, and software resources.
-If these are not part of the standard Computer Science Department lab resources, these must be identified early and discussed with the instructor.

-## Collaborators

 [//]: # ( readme: collaborators -start )
 <table>